selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 **Note**: These values ​​serve only as indicators or estimations of the quality of entropy, but are not absolute values ​​of entropy in a cryptographic context.

+[Lavarand](https://en.wikipedia.org/wiki/Lavarand) is an example of using visually chaotic physical phenomena as a source for a cryptographically secure pseudorandom number generator.
+While not exactly the same, the underlying concept is analogous: both rely on chaotic and difficult-to-predict physical inputs as non-deterministic entropy sources.

 <div style="clear: both"></div>

 #### Double mnemonic